PyChina/weekly/content/Issue/issue-363.md

     + REAL PYTHON

-In this beginner-friendly tutorial, you’ll learn how to use pip, the standard package manager for Python, so that you can install and manage additional packages that are not part of the Python standard library.
+In this beginner-friendly tutorial, you'll learn how to use pip, the standard package manager for Python, so that you can install and manage additional packages that are not part of the Python standard library.

 - [如何将额外数据保存到 Django REST Framework Serializer](https://pycoders.com/link/1413/web)
     + VITOR FREITAS

-Short & sweet article where you’ll learn a handy pattern for passing extra data to your DRF serializers before saving them to the database.
+Short & sweet article where you'll learn a handy pattern for passing extra data to your DRF serializers before saving them to the database.

 - [新手的 Python 模块管理](https://pycoders.com/link/1409/web)